kailash-manasarovar/statement/docs/timeline/2025/february.md

 - Whenever I met Michelle, she always mentioned how she'd been on the phone with Karen Townsend, another old school friend but possibly connected to North London's finest.
 - I told Michelle about the spy-cam porn epidemic and how spy-cams had been set up in my apartment in Spain and how the porn-rot had gotten into schools, hotels, everywhere over there.
 - She changed the subject.
+- Michelle said she did not remember our meeting from 2010 when I mentioned it, and I was really vague about it at the time too.
 - We also spoke about Jennifer Regnet, our shared classmate and a best friend of mine from East Finchley for years - we went to primary school together.
 - Jen became a woman with *A LOT* of money, and a sexual trauma history, and seemed to always be getting into relationships with scammers.
 Michelle seemed to know a fair bit about the latest scammer situation centred in a hotel in Brighton or Hove on the south coast of England.
 - I did wonder about Michelle.
 She seemed to be being gossiping about Jen and nosey about me, rather than genuinely concerned; yet another not-uncommon (for me) disinterested reaction to horror that implies involvement.